sungjin70/vue-scoped-store/README.md

 English | [한글](README.ko.md)

-The vue-scoped-store is a library for Vue application that allows easy state management between components and pages.
+vue-scoped-store is a library for Vue application that allows easy state management across components and pages.
 <br />
 The goal of the vue-scoped-store is to provide an easy way to share state, especially between components or pages.
 <br />